We all know that ‘an apple a day keeps the doctor away’ but did you know that the same could be true about apple cider vinegar?

 6) Helps skin conditions

 Apart from brightening skin tone, the antiseptic properties in ACV fight against facial spots and blemishes.
 Either make a facial toner and apply as a tonic or ingest as a regular part of your diet.
+ACV can help kill pathogens, including bacteria which may be beneficial in treating Acne.

 There are many alternatives of apple cider vinegar on the shelves but to get the most benefit you should always buy raw, unpasteurised, unfiltered and organic to make sure you’re getting the best quality product.
 Look for ‘mother’ on the label too as this adds extra protein, enzymes and good bacteria which aren’t present in all brands.